-The Notes and the Coupons rank pari passu and without any preference among themselves and constitute unsecured and subordinated obligations of the Issuer, ranking (a) junior to the claims of all Senior Creditors, (b) pari passu with claims in respect of any Parity Obligations and (c) in priority to claims in respect of any Junior Obligations.
+The Notes and the Coupons rank pari passu and without any preference among themselves and constitute unsecured and subordinated obligations of the Issuer, ranking, save as provided by mandatory and/or overriding provisions of law, (a) junior to the claims of all Senior Creditors, (b)

+pari passu with claims in respect of any Parity Obligations and (c) in priority to claims in respect of any Junior Obligations.

-In the event of the insolvency (bankruptcy (faillissement), moratorium (surseance van betaling)), dissolution (ontbinding), liquidation (vereffening) or Resolution of the Issuer the payment obligations of the Issuer under the Notes shall rank in right of payment after the claims of all Senior Creditors of the Issuer and payment to Noteholders or Couponholders may only be made and any set-off by Noteholders or Couponholders shall be excluded until all obligations of the Issuer in respect of such Senior Creditors have been satisfied, but, as the case may be, pari passu with claims in respect of Parity Obligations and in priority to claims in respect of any Junior Obligations.
+In the event of the insolvency (bankruptcy (faillissement), moratorium (surseance van betaling)), dissolution (ontbinding), liquidation (vereffening) or Resolution of the Issuer the payment obligations of the Issuer under the Notes shall rank in right of payment, save as provided by mandatory and/or overriding provisions of law, after the claims of all Senior Creditors of the Issuer and payment to Noteholders or Couponholders may only be made and any set-off by Noteholders or Couponholders shall be excluded until all obligations of the Issuer in respect of such Senior Creditors have been satisfied, but, as the case may be, pari passu with claims in respect of Parity Obligations and in priority to claims in respect of any Junior Obligations.